Mataram (city): Ethnicity

 The Sasak people are the indigenous people of Lombok and form the majority of Mataram's residents.
-Mataram is also home to people of Balinese, Javanese, Tionghoa-Peranakan people of mixed Indonesian and Chinese descent and a small number of Arab Indonesian people, mainly of Yemeni descent who arrived when the city was known as "Ampenan".
+Mataram is also home to Balinese, Javanese, Buginese, Bimanese, Tionghoa-Peranakan people of mixed Indonesian and Chinese descent and a small number of Arab Indonesian people, mainly of Yemeni descent who arrived when the town was known as "Ampenan".
 Despite being urban dwellers, the Sasak people of Mataram still identify strongly with their origins and the Sasak culture.

-There is also an ethnic Malay settlement in the Ampenan district, known as Kampung Melayu, where the residents are ethnic Malays and speak Malay language.
+There is also an ethnic Malay settlement in the Ampenan district, known as Kampung Melayu, where the residents are ethnic Malays (Ampenan Malays) and speak Malay language (Ampenan Malay).
 The people of Mataram had known the Malay language since the mid-19th century, or also before that.
 As mentioned by Wallace in his book The Malay Archipelago (1869), the people of Lombok dialogued with Fernandes about divinity.
 Also by Charles Kordhoff, a US sailor, who mentioned the use of Malay in Lombok.

-Religion

-Islam is the religion of over 86% of the population of Mataram.
-Hinduism has the second largest following with 10% of the population.
-Other religions practised in Mataram are Christianity, Buddhism, and Confucianism.

 Language

-Mataram society normally speaks the Sasak language, Bahasa Sasak, which is the native language of the indigenous people of Lombok.
+Mataram society normally speaks the Sasak language, which is the native language of the indigenous people of Lombok.
 Indonesian is the language most widely used in formal business, education and government contexts.
-When at home or a place of recreation, Mataram residents tend to use the Mataram Sasak language.
+When at home or a place of recreation, Mataram residents tend to use the Mataram Sasak dialect.
 There is also a large community of Balinese speakers in the city, as in the past Mataram was a colony and center of government for the Karangasem kingdom of Bali.
+In addition, Ampenan Malay is also used in the old town of Ampenan as an regional language and the main spoken language there.